 Gaining Practical Experience and Building Your Legal Career

 Transitioning from law school to the legal profession requires gaining practical experience and establishing your career in Pennsylvania.
-The state offers numerous opportunities for lawyers, with an estimated 1,573 new jobs available annually from 2016 through 2026.
+The state offers numerous opportunities for lawyers, with an estimated 1,573 new jobs available annually from 2016 through 2026 according to the Pennsylvania Department of Labor & Industry – Center for Workforce Information & Analysis.

-To maintain your law license, you’ll need to fulfill 12 hours of continuing legal education (CLE) annually, including one hour of ethics courses.
+To maintain your law license, you’ll need to fulfill 12 hours of continuing legal education (CLE) annually, which includes courses in:

 Networking and Professional Development